 There’s a difference between appreciation and appreciation.
 That’s not a misprint.
 One begets the other.

 What is appreciation, really?

 Appreciation takes two forms: acknowledgement, or full understanding of something.
 You CAN have one without the other.
 Police officers deserve both.
-In the current environment of uninformed, anarchic, extremist hatred of law enforcement, I suspect, given a choice, most police officers would choose understanding over acknowledgement.
+In the current environment for law enforcement, if given a choice, most police officers would choose understanding over acknowledgement.
 Knowledge over awards.

 January 9th is National Law Enforcement Appreciation Day (L.E.A.D.) which was started by the National Chapter of Concerns of Police Survivors (C.O.P.S.) in 2015.
 “Those citizens who appreciate law enforcement and are discouraged about the negative attention being given to law enforcement are encouraged to take time on January 9, to show their support,” C.O.P.S states on its website.

-We need to call on ALL citizens, particularly those who battle the police at every step, to APPRECIATE the job at hand.
+We need to call on ALL citizens, to APPRECIATE the job at hand.
 It boils down to a return to hopeful human tenets – good over evil, choose right not wrong.
 Requesting citizens return to better behavior, particularly after generations of it lacking at home … it’s a tall order.

 From the criminal to the highest court, from the youngest voter to elected representatives in every branch and level of government – we need to remind them lawlessness is not an option.
 From grade schools to the most fire-branded universities, there needs to be a dialogue of understanding – that our republic, our nation of laws, cannot survive without law enforcement.

 The lessons of constructive discourse need revisiting.